- What is Business Aviation?

 Details on the Aero Taxi Tax

 The tax is due for each passenger on each leg of the flight.
-The per passenger tax for legs of less than 1,500km is 100 euros and for legs over 1,500 km amounts to 200 euros.
+The per passenger tax for legs of less than 100 km is 10 euros, for legs between 100-1,500 km the tax is 100 euros and for flights over 1,500 km the tax is 200 euros.
 For instance, a commercial flight Chicago-Rome and return with 2 passengers amounts to a tax of 800 euros.

 For aircraft registered in a country outside the EU or the EEA, payment is due upon arrival on the Italian soil or before the aircraft leaves the Italian territory.